adjust/dev-docs/docs/ios/reference/ADJSubscription.md

 Use this class to store subscription information.
 You can pass this to Adjust's servers using the [`trackSubscription` method](ios-trackSubscription-invocation).

-% classMethod initWithPrice
+% Class method initWithPrice

-:::{function} initWithPrice (price, currency, transactionId, receipt)
+:::::{function} initWithPrice (price, currency, transactionId, receipt)
 :noindex:

 Initializes a subscription